vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 The Upeya Jnana is also having the Supreme Brahman itself as its object, that relates to the Paripurna Brahma Vishaya.
 This extension of knowledge is not karana sapeksha.
 It does not depend upon the activity of the indriyas of the upasaka.
 It is self-established.
 It is related to Brahman as qualified by all perfections.
 This is the 'Bhogya' or the object of experience that is gained by the aspirant through his meditation.
 So, this is the 'Phala' or the 'Prapati' of attainment.
 This is upcya on account of it being the object of attainment.
 The upayajnanam is the Paramatman himsclf as He is the 'Phalaprada' or the granter of the result.
 The difference between these two aspects of knowledge related to Brahman is this - (1) one is phalaprada i.e. related to Brahman who is the bestower of the result of upasana and (2) the other one is bhogya or the object of experience.

 A doubt may arise here.
-According to the Tatkratu
+According to the Tatkratu ece

-106

-Essence of Srimad Rahasyatraya Saram

-ece

 Nyaya, which ordains that one attains the results as he meditates here, should an aspirant not attain only Brahman as qualified by the particular qualities, which alone the sadhaka mcditates upon in his upasana here.
 To illustrate should not a Dahara-Upasaka attain Brahman as qualified by cight qualities alone?
 How can it be said that he attains Paripurna Brahman.
 This doubt is cleared as follows :